Borkkris/Borkkris/README.md

  <h3>Hi, my name is Christian Bork,</h3>

-a passionate Full-Stack Web Developer with a knack for crafting awesome digital experiences. 💻 My skill set includes `HTML5, CSS3, JavaScript (TS), Node.js, npm, React/ React-Native` and other tools which allow me to bring ideas to life and create visually stunning websites. 🚀
+Full-Stack Web Developer with a knack for crafting digital experiences. 💻 My skill set includes `HTML5, CSS3, JavaScript (TS), Node.js, npm, React/ React-Native` and other tools which allow me to bring ideas to life and create websites. 🚀
 I'm all about clean code, intuitive user interfaces, and precise Design. 🎨 When I'm not coding, you can find me surrounded by music, paintings, nature and plants 🌱, as I hold a Bachelor of Science in Horticulture Science. 🌿

 📱📱📱
 **atm: Coding a mobile app with React Native in TypeScript.
-I'am responsible for the Frontend - working together with a team of Designers and Senior Backend Developers.
-Involved in all processes from planning to development since the beginning of the project.**
+I'am responsible for the Frontend - working together with a team of Designers and Backend Developers.
+Involved in all processes from planning to development since the beginning.**

 <h3>Visit my Portfilio here:<a href=https://christianbork.netlify.app> Portfolio</a></h3><br>